DaniCarmo/Florist-p5/README.md

-* User the Code Institute’s P5 sample project, Boutique Ado, as a guide and basic template for the site.
+* Used the Code Institute’s P5 sample project, Boutique Ado, as a guide and basic template for the site.

 * Followed tips and troubleshooting throughout the project on Stackoverflow [stackoverflow](https://stackoverflow.blog/), Python.org [python-org](https://www.python.org/) and w3Schools[w3schools](https://www.w3schools.com/).